-We actively plan for a wide range of potential incidents that could disrupt business continuity or pose a threat to our employees, contractors, host communities and the environment.
-This includes unplanned or uncontrolled product releases, fires, severe weather and cybersecurity attacks.
+We actively prepare for a wide range of potential incidents that could disrupt business continuity or pose a threat to our employees, contractors, host communities and the environment.
+This includes unplanned or uncontrolled product releases, fires, severe weather and cybersecurity events.
 We have a tiered emergency response framework integrating activities from the executive to local level.
-We maintain site-specific emergency response plans (ERPs) that outline relevant roles and responsibilities and provide step-by-step guidance for everyone participating in the incident response.

-The VP of health, safety and environmental (HSE) oversees HSE compliance, as well as health and safety performance and strategy.
+The Vice President (VP) of HSE oversees HSE compliance, as well as health and safety performance and strategy.
 The VP of HSE is supported by an executive safety committee made up of leaders from across the company.
 The committee is responsible for strategic planning, the facilitation of safe working practices and the promotion of our safety culture.
-Management reports to the board on HSE performance and the implementation of strategic initiatives on a quarterly basis.
+Management reports to the Board on HSE performance and the implementation of strategic initiatives on a quarterly basis.

-Our corporate Health, Safety and Environmental Policy articulates Cheniere’s commitments, outlines our expectations of employees and contractors and supports continuous improvement.
-In 2021, we integrated our existing health and safety management system into the Cheniere Integrated Management System (CIMS), which coordinates the management of all core business functions required to support our HSE performance, operational excellence and reliability.
+Our corporate HSE Policy articulates Cheniere’s commitments, outlines our expectations of employees and contractors, and supports continuous improvement.
+Our health and safety management systems are integrated into CIMS, which coordinates the management of all core business functions required to support our HSE performance, operational excellence and reliability.
 This integration will streamline work processes across functions, while establishing a common framework for risk and opportunity assessment, management and performance assurance.
 Our safety management systems cover our own employees and contractors who work on our sites.